JO-OLADEJI/Honeycomb/README.md

 npx hardhat compile
 ```

-- Assign the private key of deployer address to the `DEPLOYER` variable in `.env.example` file
+- Assign the private key of deployer address to the `DEPLOYER` variable and your rinkeby node url to `RINKEBY_NODE` in `.env.example` file

 - Rename `.env.example` to `.env`